 To celebrate the conclusion of this year’s 4th Annual ArtSEE Event, we’re honoring artists who have suffered from vision loss, be it cataracts or other eye ailments, that inhibited their artistic abilities.
 If you’re a local to the Santa Barbara area and an art lover, be sure to stop by our ArtSEE Closing Reception tonight, Tuesday, August 7th from 5PM to 7PM at the Jewish Federation’s Bronfman Family Jewish Community Center.
-To learn more about the event, you can follow this link.

 What Vision Means to the Artist

 When we talk about artistic vision, we usually mean an artist’s metaphorical perspective or genius that allows them to create something that transcends the ordinary.
 We rarely, if ever, discuss the artist’s actual vision – their physical ability to see.
 Why not?
 Being able to physically see their work is an important part of how an artist brings his or her concept into reality.
 Many artists we admire have suffered vision loss, impairment, and even total blindness that has impeded both their actual and artistic vision.

 Georgia O’Keeffe, the “Mother of American Modernism,” was known for her abstract style of landscapes and botanical paintings.
 Her struggle with macular degeneration in her elder years pushed her away from her favorite medium of oil-based paints.
 In response, O’Keeffe expanded her artistic interests with other mediums.
 She continued to work in clay, watercolors, charcoal, and graphite until she was 97.